-HE-23: Fund Home Improvements and Repairs
+HE-23: Fund Home Improvements and Repairs for Senior and Disabled Homeowners and Renters

 There is an unmet need to fund repairs for income-qualified residents of existing naturally affordable (i.e., older units not subject to affordability covenants) homes.
 In 2023, City Council established a Low-Income Homeowner Rehabilitation Pilot Program with funding from the Inclusionary Housing Reserve Funds to Habitat for Humanity of Southern Santa Barbara County to operate the program.
 Habitat Program data indicates that home repair clients are 78 years old on average, 70 percent have a disability, average annual income is below \$30,000 annually, and all homeowners served are at or below 80 percent of Area Median Income.